candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 * Use `man tmpfiles.d` to set some configuration
   * Enable performance [cpufreq][26] governor by writing "performance" to /sys/devices/system/cpu/cpu\*/cpufreq/scaling\_governor
   * Enable bpf jit for [seccomp][27] filter by writing "1" to /proc/sys/net/core/bpf\_jit\_enable
+* If interactive SSH sessions are needed then deactivate the [wireless device power save mode][48] otherwise you will get high latency.
+  * `/etc/udev/rules.d/81-wifi-powersave.rules`

 ### [Huge pages][39]